goauthentik/authentik/website/docs/advanced/tenancy.md

 ## Usage

-To create one or more additional tenants (beyond the default tenant), use the following instructions.
+To create one or more additional tenants (beyond the default tenant) use the following instructions.

 ### 1. Configure authentik to allow multiple tenants